Luis Enrique Profile

 Enrique was central to Real Madrid ending a five-year La Liga drought at the Santiago Bernabeu in 1995, but he wasn't feeling the love from Los Blancos and would be gone a year later.

-While Enrique showed glimpses of his best at Real Madrid, his best form would be found after crossing the El Clasico divide.
+While Enrique showed glimpses of star quality at Real Madrid, his best form would be found after crossing the El Clasico divide.

 He signed off with a goal against Barcelona but would return to the Bernabeu and generate heat from Real supporters with his passionate goal celebrations.